Using capability maturity models to audit your digital maturity and set targets to improve digital marketing effectiveness

 What is the 5 point benchmarking scale based on?

-In this article I'll explain the background to these capability reviews - I have to go back a while since I first became aware of the benefits of doing this type of process benchmarking back in the early 1990s?
+In this article I'll explain the background to these capability reviews - I have to go back a while since I first became aware of the benefits of doing this type of process benchmarking back in the early 1990s!

 Do you know the Carnegie Mellon Capability Maturity model (CMM)?
 That's where my inspiration for benchmarking businesses for digital marketing originally came from.
 It’s likely that you don’t, if you work in marketing, unless your background is similar to mine.

-So the team leaders and I worked hard to implement a quality management system process for creating new software updates to minimise bugs - many who are involved with managing updates to web and Ecommerce sites will be familiar with requirements specs, prototypes and testing schedules, although this was before Agile and Scrum.
+So the team leaders and I worked hard to implement a quality management system process for creating new software updates to minimize bugs - many who are involved with managing updates to web and E-commerce sites will be familiar with requirements specs, prototypes, and testing schedules, although this was before Agile and Scrum.

-When I switched from software development to marketing to lecturing in the business school in the University of Derby around 1995, the web was in its infancy and there were a lot more problems with managing site performance and content then there are today.
+When I switched from software development to marketing to lecturing in the business school in the University of Derby around 1995, the web was in its infancy and there were a lot more problems with managing site performance and content than there are today.
 Remember those quaint “under construction” signs.
 Laughable now!

 - 1 Audit current approaches to digital marketing to identify areas for improvement;